socialbanks/docs/bithack2instructions.md

 ### CREATING A NEW ACCOUNT

 * Finalizing, create a new account for you.
 The app will provide the 12 words that should be saved and used whenever you need to retrieve your account details.
 Include a new currency among the available on the system and perform the tests you deem necessary.

+ ### CHECKING THE TRANSACTIONS AT BLOCKCHAIN

+Any new transaction must be tracked in the Bitcoin Blockchain in the following addresses:

+ * User **fabriciomatos** at address (https://blockchain.info/address/3Qx7v3AQshdKGCqu81QYtkQFDwHKDqaNBi)
+ * User **mlcardoso** at address (https://blockchain.info/address/32guJiHqPdr6iR1LzTHwCGjjcH3nRcerQU)